AriFordsham/GHCWiki/overloaded-lists.md

 expressions and patterns.
 In other words, `:` is not overloaded.

-The instances of the `ListRep` class should satisfy the following
+The instances of the `IsList` class should satisfy the following
 property:

 ```wiki